Follow the procedure to submit a new or existing role for evaluation and grading.

 Job grading review panel

-All paperwork relating to a new or vacant job must be forwarded to the relevant HR Manager in the first instance.
-If the job requires a new HERA profile the HR Manager will need to discuss timescales for completion of the grading review.
-The HR Manager may wish to discuss any queries arising from the paperwork with the line manager concerned, and to recommend any amendments to the paperwork.
+All paperwork relating to a new or vacant job must be forwarded to the relevant HR Business Partner/HR Advisor in the first instance.
+If the job requires a new HERA profile the HR Business Partner/HR Advisor will need to discuss timescales for completion of the grading review.
+The HR Business Partner/HR Advisor may wish to discuss any queries arising from the paperwork with the line manager concerned, and to recommend any amendments to the paperwork.

 As part of the evaluation process the panel will consider three approaches: